RyuMoro/ESICMDatathon2024/README.md

 # ESICMDatathon2024
-(This is a forked version)
+(This is a forked version)<br>
-The BigQuery SQL codes here were used on team 6 AKI phenotyping.
+The BigQuery SQL codes here were used on team 6 AKI phenotyping. <br>
 I was a member in a team of data scientists and ICU physicians.